Infrastructure Overview¶

 Database Connection Issues¶

-# Test connection from backend pod
+# Test connectivity from a backend pod using its DB_URL:

-kubectl exec -it backend-xxxxx -n co2-calculator-prod -- \
+kubectl exec -it deploy/co2-calculator-backend -n <namespace> -- \

 High Resource Usage¶